benlansdell/ethome/docs/api-docs/video.md

 Given columns indicating behavior predictions or whatever else, make a video with these predictions overlaid.

-ExperimentDataFrame metadata must have the keys 'video_file', so that the video associated with each set of DLC tracks is known.
+ExperimentDataFrame metadata must have the keys 'video_file', so that the video associated with each set of pose tracks is known.